Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 The Battlefield (The Plains of Badr)

-The open plain where the confrontation took place.
-It is a time to reflect on the immense courage and sacrifice of the first generation of Muslims.
+The Experience: Walk the plains to reflect on the immense courage and sacrifice of the first generation of Muslims.
+Imagine the determination and faith that turned the tide against overwhelming odds.

 Practical Information and Logistics